 It is Snap Inc.’s policy to fully comply with laws and guidance, in the United States and abroad, regarding conflict minerals.

-Snap Inc. requires its suppliers to agree to a Code of Conduct that sets forth detailed conflict-minerals standards.
-Those standards provide, among other things, that the suppliers must adhere to the OECD Due Diligence Guidance, must exercise diligence on the source and chain of custody of minerals used in their products, and must provide details of their diligence measures on request.
+Snap Inc. requires our suppliers to agree to a Supplier Code of Conduct that sets forth 3TG sourcing and compliance standards.
+Those standards provide, among other things, that the suppliers must adhere to the OECD Guidance, must exercise diligence on the source and chain of custody of minerals used in their products, and must provide details of their diligence measures on request.

-Snap Inc. is a member of the Responsible Business Alliance (RBA, formerly known as the EICC) and the Responsible Minerals Initiative (RMI, formerly known as the Conflict-Free Sourcing Initiative).
+Snap Inc. is a member of the Responsible Business Alliance (RBA) and the Responsible Minerals Initiative (RMI).
 We engage with a third-party service provider to assist us with supplier outreach, data validation and smelter analysis using the Conflict Minerals Reporting Template (CMRT) developed by the RMI.
 Our aim is to go above and beyond to ensure no product we design plays any role in financing armed conflict.